-- (a) blue collar employees (operai);
+- blue collar employees (operai);

-- (b) white collar employees (impiegati);
+- white collar employees (impiegati);

-- (c) middle managers (quadri); and
+- middle managers (quadri); and

-- (d) executives and white collar managers (dirigenti).
+- executives and white collar managers (dirigenti).

-Most of the economic and regulatory aspects of the employment relationship are governed by the applicable CCNL, which determines: (i) the minimum wage (in principle a CCA may improve, but not reduce, these standards through further provisions on rates, productivity bonuses etc); (ii) the notice period in cases of termination of the employment relationship which can vary according to the seniority and the level of the employee; (iii) the number of paid days of vacation per year; (iv) the maximum length of any probation period; and (v) the duration of an employee's right to keep his/her job during any period of illness.
+In addition, most of the economic and regulatory aspects of the employment relationship are governed by CCNLs, which determine: (i) the minimum wage (in principle a CCA may improve, but not reduce, these standards through further provisions on rates, productivity bonuses etc.); (ii) the notice period in cases of termination of the employment relationship which can vary according to the seniority and the level of the employee; (iii) the number of paid days of vacation per year; (iv) the maximum length of any probation period; and (v) the duration of an employees' right to keep his/ her job during any period of illness.